MITRECND/picaboo/README.md

 Initialized libs\picaboo32.dll!
 ```

-Looking at our logfile, we can see the memdump created…
+Looking at our logfile, we can see the memdump created.

 ```
 picaboo hook library initialized!